atinfo/at.info-knowledge-base/README.md

 1. Code should be workable
 2. Folder's name should be informative and describe what examples are about.
 3. There should be README.md file in root folder with small description of example
 4. Once pull request is accepted.
-Please create code recipe on http://automated-testing.info.
+Please <a href="http://automated-testing.info/t/gotovye-reczepty-ili-aktivizacziya-soobshhestva-avtomatizatorov-na-atinfo/4441">create code recipe on http://automated-testing.info</a>.
 For example, like this http://automated-testing.info/t/code-recipe-kak-ispolzovat-sikuli-c-webdriver-primer-dlya-http-automated-testing-info/4586